MichaelCurrin/tweet-gh-actions-py/README.md

 ## Start tweeting from your own repo

+Only an admin user of ths repo can Tweet using it.
+But if you copy this repo to your own account and have Twitter API credentials at hand, you can start tweeting with GitHub too.

-Get a copy of this project.
+Get a copy of this project:

 <div align="center">